ShanonPearce/ASH-Toolset/README.md

    - KEMAR (SADIE)
    - KEMAR-N (PKU-IOA)
    - KEMAR-L (PKU-IOA)
-4. Select Headphone Compensation from below options.
-The selected option should match the listener's headphone type.
-High strength is selected by default.
-Reduce to low strength if sound localisation or timbre is compromised.
-   - In-Ear Headphones, high strength
-   - In-Ear Headphones, low strength
-   - Over-Ear/On-Ear Headphones, high strength
-   - Over-Ear/On-Ear Headphones, low strength
-5. Select Room Target from below options.
+6. Select Room Target from below options.
 Flat is recommended if using headphone correction from other sources such as AutoEq.
    - Flat
    - ASH Target
    - Harman Target
    - HATS Target
    - Toole Target
    - rtings Target
-6. Select which files to include in the export.
+7. Select which files to include in the export.
    - Direction specific WAVs: Directional WAV BRIRs for convolution.
 2 channels at specified sample rate and bit depth.
 This is file type is required for the app to auto-configure 'config.txt' in Equalizer APO.
    - True Stereo WAVs: True Stereo WAV BRIRs for convolution.
 4 channels (LL LR RL RR) at specified sample rate and bit depth
    - HeSuVi WAVs: HeSuVi compatible WAV BRIRs.
 14 channels, 24 or 32 bit depth, 44.1Khz and 48Khz
    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs.
 This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
+   - SOFA File: BRIR dataset file in SOFA (Spatially Oriented Format for Acoustics) format.
-7. Select a sample rate for the WAV files.
+8. Select a sample rate for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
 Note: The sample rate of the generated BRIRs should match the sample rate of the sound device.
-8. Select a bit depth for the WAV files.
+9. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-9. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
+10. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
 This may take a minute to run.

 ![brir steps](docs/images/brir_steps.png)